50 Hour Yoga Training Course in

 Any person may participate in this program, whether an amateur or not, with a slight knowledge of yoga.
 It is customised to such persons who want to start doing yoga, build on their practice, or get ready to attend more expansive classes like 200-hour instructor training.

 Students become familiar with fundamental poses of yoga, breathing exercises, meditation, yoga philosophy and yoga teaching basics.
 The training offers knowledge which is both practical and theoretical.
-It assists students in developing confidence, flexibility and awareness and learning yoga as a way of living and not merely an exercise.
+It assists students in developing confidence, flexibility and awareness and learning yoga as a way of living and not

 No, the 50-hour course would not make you a certified Yoga Alliance teacher.
 It, however, qualifies as continuing education hours.
 It may be used together with other extended courses, such as 200-hour or 500-hour courses, to certify students through Yoga Alliance programs.